r-lib/gargle/tests/testthat/_snaps/inside-the-house.md

     Code
       local(tidyverse_api_key(), envir = globalenv())
+    Condition
-    Error <gargle_error>
+      Error in `tidyverse_api_key()`:
+      !
 Attempt to directly access a credential that can only be used within tidyverse packages.
       This error may mean that you need to:
       * Create a new project on Google Cloud Platform.
       * Enable relevant APIs for your project.